 La Sala by the Sea certainly scores well on the convenience front: it has its own designated parking and valet service in the centre of Puerto Banus, so you can park up and be out of your car stretched out on a bed, drink in hand, in the blink of an eye.

 This relatively small beach club has its own circular-shaped pool (not as large as many others’), a restaurant, treatment rooms and its fair share of party action during the summer.
 The restaurant serves lunch and dinner with an emphasis on seafood with the odd Asian twist.
 The drinks menu is average, serving the usual suspects – it’s neither surprising nor disappointing either.
 If you want to hire a beach bed around the club, towels and fresh fruit come in the hire price.
-However if you’d like to sunbathe on the beds on the beach they charge extra for the towels.
+However, if you’d like to sunbathe on the beds on the beach they charge extra for the towels.
+Weekly parties are held, often you need to book in advance.

 Address: Av Jose Banus, 29660 Marbella, Malaga; 952 81 38 82; Lasalabythesea.com.